Web Banner-01

 DIFENACOUM STAGE 6

-• Since the 2005 Industrial Decree (now 2024 version), China has prohibited the production of new rodenticide active substances, including Difenacoum.
-We used to have an approved production line that manufactured and stocked some intermediates for export.
+• Since the 2005 National Industrial Directive (now 2024 edition), China has banned the production of new rodenticide active ingredients, including Difenacoum.
+We used to have an approved production line for producing some intermediates for export.

 • Synthesized in the same manner as Brodifacoum without the Bromine in initiation, ecologically safer for birds.